The Security Overview of CloudFuze’s Cloud File Transfer Platform

 OAuth Protocol

-OAuth is an industry-standard security protocol that cloud storage providers use to grant thirdparty services like CloudFuze a limited access to users’ data and resources.
+CloudFuze uses the OAuth 2.0 standard for communication and accessing the source and destination API.
 OAuth eliminates the need to share sensitive information like your cloud account passwords with CloudFuze.
 You can revoke access to CloudFuze from your cloud storage account at any time you want.

 Direct Passwords and Keys

-As not all cloud storage providers support OAuth, sometimes we require storing direct passwords or access keys.
-The collection of information like this occurs through CloudFuze’s web interface over highly-secure TLS connection that uses strong ciphers, generally RSA-2048 bits.
+If certain storage systems do not support the OAuth 2.0 security standard, we insist on strong passwords or access keys.
+Information collection occurs through our web interface over a highly secure TLS connection that uses strong ciphers, generally RSA 2048 bits.

-CloudFuze needs to store users’ authorization information such as tokens, keys, and passwords to facilitate data transfers between cloud storage accounts/services.
-All of this sensitive data is encrypted using the RSA-2048 cryptographic cipher.
+CloudFuze must store users’ authorization information, such as tokens, keys, and passwords, to facilitate data transfers between cloud storage accounts/services.
+All this sensitive data is encrypted using the RSA-2048 cryptographic cipher.
 We store this data in an encrypted form on our internal servers with zero access to outside parties.

-In most cases, CloudFuze uses data streams that are transferred from one cloud to another.
-Some cloud storage providers, OneDrive, for example, don’t accept streams for large files that are greater than 100 MB.
+In most cases, CloudFuze uses data streams transferred from one cloud to another.
+For example, some cloud storage providers, such as OneDrive, don’t accept streams for large files over 100 MB.
 In such scenarios, we use file chunks (files in an encrypted and non-readable format) and send those individual binary chunks to OneDrive.
 We don’t store users’ data in any form.

-Our data centers are SOC 1 and SOC 2 Certified.
+We use CenturyLink data centers for our IT operations.
+The CenturyLink data centers are highly secure and protected by regular IT audits.
+CenturyLink is SOC 1 and SOC 2 Certified.
+The centers are also certified for government usage.
 Here is a link to our data center provider’s (CenturyLink) SOC certification information.

 https://www.ctl.io/compliance/soc-2/

-Our data centers are located in different places around the world where our instances are running.
-We have a manual DR policy which is to enable the paused cloud instance in a different region when there is a disaster in one region and update the DNS.
-We frequently test the DR switching policy.
-We tested the policy once in the last 90 days.
+Our data centers are in different places worldwide where our instances are running.
+We have a manual DR policy to enable the paused cloud instance in a different region when there is a disaster in one region and update the DNS.
+We test the DR switching policy every 90 days.

 Online Resources: